ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of cancer. To see other pages, use the menu.

 Human herpesvirus 8 (HHV-8).
-Infection with this virus, also called the Kaposi sarcoma herpesvirus (KSHV), may cause Kaposi sarcoma.
-Most people infected with HHV-8 do not develop Kaposi sarcoma; the cancer appears most often when a person with HHV-8 also has a decline in their overall immune system function.
+This virus, also called the Kaposi sarcoma herpesvirus (KSHV), may cause Kaposi sarcoma.
+However, most people with HHV-8 do not develop Kaposi sarcoma.
+The cancer appears most often when a person with HHV-8 also has impaired immune system function.

 Immune deficiency.
 People with HIV/AIDS and people whose immune systems are suppressed following organ transplantation have a higher risk of developing Kaposi sarcoma.

 Sexual activity.
-Homosexual men have a higher risk of infection with HHV-8, as well as HIV.
-Learn more about HIV/AIDS-related cancer
+Men who have sex with men have a higher risk of infection with HHV-8 as well as HIV.
+Learn more about HIV/AIDS-related cancer.

-Research continues to look into what factors cause this type of cancer and what people can do to lower their personal risk.
-While there is no proven way to completely prevent Kaposi sarcoma, a person can significantly reduce his or her risk by avoiding the known risk factors for HIV/AIDS infection, especially by avoiding risky sexual practices, such as having unprotected sex, and using intravenous (IV) needles that have been used by someone else.
-Talk with your doctor if you have concerns about your personal risk of developing this type of cancer.
+Different factors cause different types of cancer.
+Researchers continue to look into what factors cause this type of cancer.
+Although there is no proven way to completely prevent Kaposi sarcoma, you can significantly lower your risk by avoiding the known risk factors for HIV/AIDS infection, especially by avoiding risky sexual practices, such as having unprotected sex, and using intravenous (IV) needles that have been used by someone else.
+Talk with your doctor for more information about your personal risk of Kaposi sarcoma.

 The next section in this guide is Symptoms and Signs.
 It explains what body changes or medical problems this disease can cause.
 Or, use the menu to choose another section to continue reading this guide.